Structure & Mechanics

 Does delta-neutral mean there is no risk?

 No. It mostly means price direction is hedged.
 Funding decay, basis, liquidity, and execution still matter.
+A delta-neutral position can still lose money if funding reverses or fees exceed carry.

 Why can a neutral trade still have poor realized outcomes?

 Because the funding stream can compress, capacity can be thin, and the hedge can be costly to maintain.
+Additionally, basis drift between legs can create unexpected PnL even when net delta is near zero.

 Which FYOS surface is most useful after this page?